xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 ```bash
 systemctl restart sshd
 ```
-ssh into it & try launching x applications
+ssh into it & try launching xapplications

 > depending on the remote server configuration, some extra work could be intended